Back and Neck Braces

 Why are braces used?

-Bracing is used for a variety of reasons such as to: control pain, lessen the chance of further injury, allow healing to take place, compensate for muscle weakness, or prevent or correct a deformity.
+Bracing is used for a variety of reasons such as to control pain, lessen the chance of further injury, allow healing to take place, compensate for muscle weakness, or prevent or correct a deformity.
 More specifically, lumbar corsets and braces compress the abdomen, which increases the intra-abdominal pressure.
 This act allows pressure on the vertebral column to unload, providing some relief.

 There are other reasons bracing is used.
 One is the theory that they insulate the skin, producing increased warmth that decreases the sensation of pain – much like a heating pad.
 Another reason is that the increase in abdominal pressure produces hydraulic support for the back.
 Finally, certain types of movement may cause stress to the pain generators in the back.
-The decrease in range of movement by using bracing may relieve this type of pain.
+The decrease in the range of movement by using bracing may relieve this type of pain.

 Who is a good candidate for back and neck braces?